portraits - self portraits

 We were blessed by his courageous presence in our lives.We have chosen to use this online presence to remember Rett, and to share our son's legacy.
 Here you will find Rett's writing, art and photography, as well as remembrances of him written by those who knew and loved him.

-Copyright © 2008
+Copyright © 2010

-Charles and Dana Nearburg
+Charles Nearburg

 Contributions remain the property of their authors.